-Hearing reimbursement is different from medical services reimbursement.
-The plan works in partnership with its hearing benefit manager, NationsHearing, to provide routine hearing reimbursements.
+Routine hearing care reimbursement is different than medical services reimbursement.
+The plan works in partnership with its hearing benefit manager, NationsHearing, to provide routine hearing reimbursements for exams only.
 You must submit your claim to NationsHearing within 12 months of the date you received the item or service.